BlockstreamResearch/bip-frost-dkg/README.md

 We provide a full Python 3 reference implementation of ChillDKG and its building blocks in [reference/chilldkg.py](reference/chilldkg.py).
 Detailed interface documentation of the implementation is also provided in form of Python docstrings in the reference implementation.
-Developers, who would like to understand ChillDKG's internals or reference implementation, or implement ChillDKG itself, should also read [Section "Internals of ChillDKG"](#internals-of-chilldkg).
+Developers who would like to implement ChillDKG or understand ChillDKG's internals and reference implementation, should also read [Section "Internals of ChillDKG"](#internals-of-chilldkg).

 ### Use ChillDKG only for FROST